OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 > [!NOTE]
 > You also have the option of using a middleman service to perform authorization and pass the access token to your add-in.
 For details about this scenario, see the **Middleman services** section later in this article.

-## Using the Implicit flow in Office Add-ins
+## Use the Implicit flow in Office Add-ins

 The best way to find out if an online service supports the Implicit flow is to consult the service's documentation.

 For information about libraries that support the Implicit flow, see the **Libraries** section later in this article.

-## Using the Authorization Code flow in Office Add-ins
+## Use the Authorization Code flow in Office Add-ins

 Many libraries are available for implementing the Authorization Code flow in various languages and frameworks.
 For more information about some of these libraries, see the **Libraries** section later in this article.